pika/pika/docs/intro.rst

 .. rubric:: Footnotes

-.. [#f1] "more effective flow control mechanism that does not require cooperation from clients and reacts quickly to prevent the broker from exhausting memory - see http://www.rabbitmq.com/extensions.html#memsup" from http://lists.rabbitmq.com/pipermail/rabbitmq-announce/attachments/20100825/2c672695/attachment.txt
+.. [#f1] "more effective flow control mechanism that does not require cooperation from clients and reacts quickly to prevent the broker from exhausting memory - see http://lists.rabbitmq.com/pipermail/rabbitmq-announce/attachments/20100825/2c672695/attachment.txt